 PowerPoint app for iPad

 The Slide Show is as expected, works too great for the iPad.
-Using the Slide Show, you’ll find real value for your money which you invested in buying your iPad.
+Using the Slide Show, you’ll find real value for your money that you invested in buying your iPad.
 The Slide Show effects are pleasant, in a single month I’ve run it many times and it never crashed or so.
 Obviously, you can apply the same effect to all or slides of your wish.
 Using Effect Options, you can set the ordinate where the effects should enter or leave.

 Excel app for iPad